GNAPIKA-1/M3_WiperControlSystem/5_REPORT/README.md

 ### COMPONENT
 ***STM32F407VG MICROCONTROLLER BOARD***
 ![This is an image](https://robu.in/wp-content/uploads/2018/07/STM32F407-Discovery-Kit-for-STM32F407Robu-2.jpg)
+>The STM32F405xx and STM32F407xx family is based on the high-performance Arm® Cortex®-M4 32-bit RISC core operating at a frequency of up to 168 MHz.
+The Cortex-M4 core features a Floating point unit (FPU) single precision which supports all Arm single-precision data-processing instructions and data types.
+It also implements a full set of DSP instructions and a memory protection unit (MPU) which enhances application security.
+The STM32F405xx and STM32F407xx family incorporates high-speed embedded system.

 ## Software Used:
 **STM32 IDE** -STMicroelectronics' STM32 family of 32-bit ARM Cortex-M core-based microcontrollers is supported by a wide range of software integrated development environments (IDEs) with C, C++, Pascal and JAVA support and debuggers from STMicroelectronics, allowing to configure and initialize the MCU or monitor its behavior in run time.